grace00243/blog/README.md

 # blog
-In this simple application user can make a post , modify it ,delete it.
+In this simple CRUD application using PHP OO, user can make a post , modify it ,delete it.
-I used php,html,boostrap,css
+I used php OO,html,boostrap,css.